MichaelCurrin/code-cookbook/recipes/shell/ssh/keys.md

 - `-t rsa`: Specifies the type of key to create.
 The possible values are “rsa1” for protocol version 1 and “dsa”, “ecdsa”, “ed25519”, or “rsa” for protocol version 2.
 - `-b 4096`: Specifies the number of bits in the key to create.
 - `-f ~/.ssh/foo.key`: Specifies the filename of the key file, if you don't want to set this in the REPL.
 - `-C COMMENT`: A comment added to the end to help identify.
-This could be `"your_email@example.com"` as recommended by GitHub docs or I prefer `"$USER@$HOSTNAME"` as it is specific to your machine.
+This could be `"your_email@example.com"` as recommended by GitHub docs.
+But I prefer `"$USER@$HOSTNAME"` e.g. `michael@dell`, as it is specific to your machine.
+If you omit this flag you'll get that anyway.

 See also this SSH Public Key [tutorial](https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key) on Git's docs, but that doesn't add much to what is covered above.